Azeret/galIMF/README.md

 And now here comes the question:

 1. If we take the locally constrained empirical laws and integrate them so we create this galaxy-wide IMF, will we get the same as the locally constrained stellar IMF?
 If yes, well it would be great and if not we can learn something more about the local IMF based on other galaxies.
 To help with exactly this problem we present this Python module GalIMF.
 And indeed, [Yan, Jerabkova, Kroupa (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...607A.126Y/abstract) demonstrated that the observations are consistent with prediction given by the IGIMF theory.
 2. Since the galaxy-wide IMF systematical vary with the galactic properties (see [Development](https://github.com/Azeret/galIMF#development) below),  the galaxy evolution history should be different from the estimates applying the canonical invariant IMF.
 What would be the influence of such a modification and what are the new implications?
-This is exactly what we are trying to answer in our new Yan et al. (2019, in prepare) paper.
+This is exactly what we are trying to answer in [Yan, Zhiqiang; Jerabkova, Tereza; Kroupa, Pavel; Vazdekis, Alejandro (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...629A..93Y/abstract).

 ## The galaxy-wide IMF generator